-The combination of generous tax reliefs on contributions; tax-efficient growth within the pension fund; flexible access from the age of 55; and tax efficient death benefits can make your pension particularly useful for both retirement and estate planning.
+The combination of generous tax reliefs on contributions; tax-efficient growth within the pension fund; flexible access from the age of 55 (rising to 57); and tax efficient death benefits can make your pension particularly useful for both retirement and estate planning.

-There are many opportunities for pension planning, but as this is a complex area, we suggest you talk to an Independent Financial Advisor (IFA) before taking action.
-If you do not already have an IFA we would be pleased to introduce you to one of our colleagues from Menzies Wealth Management.
+There are many opportunities for pension planning, but as this is a complex area, we recommend you speak to an independent Financial Adviser before taking any action.
+If you do not already have an adviser, we would be pleased to introduce you to one of our colleagues from Menzies Wealth Management.